Healthcare treatments can help us feel our best again, whether that is physio, a massage or health support.

 In November 2023, FSRA imposed a compliance order and administrative penalty of $15,000 against a registered psychologist who made misleading statements to insurance providers to obtain payment for services not rendered.
 He also submitted a treatment plan to an insurance company that indicated a claimant was employed prior to an accident when the claimant was retired.1

-And recently, FSRA took action against a health and wellness clinic for unethical practices such as submitting fictitious invoices while the clinic was closed during the COVID19 lockdown.
-In this case, FSRA revoked the service provider licence and imposed an administrative penalty of $200,000 against the clinic and imposed administrative penalties against two of its health care practitioners.2
+In another case, FSRA took action against a health and wellness clinic for unethical practices such as submitting fictitious invoices while the clinic was closed during the COVID19 lockdown.
+In this case, FSRA revoked the service provider license and imposed an administrative penalty of $200,000 against the clinic and imposed administrative penalties against two of its health care practitioners.2

 We’re here to assist you